0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 amazon/efs/mount.log:2020-09-04 23:29:58,803 - ERROR - Failed to mount fs-90d252e8.efs.us-east-2.amazonaws.com at /etc/openvpn/easy-rsa: retu Connection timed out"
 ```

-- Ensure that your EFS Drive allows inbound connections on TCP Port 2049 from your Elastic IP and the EC2 subnet being used by the OpenVPN Server
+- Ensure that your EFS Drive allows inbound connections on TCP Port 2049 from your Elastic IP and the EC2 subnet being used by the VPN Server

-#### Ping to another client instance over OpenVPN fails
+#### Ping to another client instance over VPN fails

 **SOLUTION**:
-- If you can ping the default gateway 10.8.0.1 but cannot reach another client behind OpenVPN, check if you have enabled ip_forward on the OpenVPN Server.
+- If you can ping the default gateway 10.8.0.1 but cannot reach another client behind VPN, check if you have enabled ip_forward on the VPN Server.

 ```
-### On your OpenVPN Server
+### On your VPN Server
 $ sysctl net.ipv4.ip_forward=1
 ```